jwebb/minctest/README.md

 Command line
 ------------

-Currently mc_run accepts a single command line option: `--verbose` prints the name of every test as it is run.
+Currently mc_run accepts the following command line options:

+`--verbose` prints the name of every test as it is run.

+`--both-outputs` causes test names to be written to stdout as they are run, in addition to the usual progress information on stderr.
+Useful if stdout is used to capture logging for the code under test.

 Assertions
 ----------